simp/puppetsync/README.md

 After [setup](#setup), sync all repos by running:

+        /opt/puppetlabs/bin/bolt plan run puppetsync \
+          config=CONFIG_NAME repolist=REPOLIST_NAME

+If the config and repolist's  `latest.yaml` files are symlinked to the target config and repolist, you don't have to specify `config=` or `repolist=` (for brevity, following examples will assume this is the case):

         /opt/puppetlabs/bin/bolt plan run puppetsync

 To see what's going on under the hood (potentially less irritating when